What is Cutera Laser Vein Therapy?

 - History of herpes or cold sores may require an anti-viral prescription prior to treatment

 Most patients experience a stinging sensation as the pulses of energy are delivered through the hand piece.
-Although no local anesthesia or pain medication is typically required, in some cases a topical anesthetic is applied prior to treatment.
+No local anesthesia or pain medication is typically required.
 Following the treatment, the pain is minimal to nonexistent.

 Following your treatment, some redness or bruising may occur.
 When larger veins are treated, a tan or brownish pigment may persist for a few weeks or months following treatment.
 Patients who have leg vein treatments may be advised to wear support hose for a short period of time.